rodrigopolo/node-mongo-demo/README.md

 * Copy the `config_sample.js` to `config.js`.
 * Edit `config.js` and set your own configurations:
+  * Create a [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) and add your key on the `config.js` file.
   * Set your default user account.
   * Set your prefered `Nodemailer` [transport](http://www.nodemailer.com/docs/transports) for "Password Recovery Email Notifications".
 * Save the file and run.